anthonylilo/tooltip-nestle/README.md

 In my case I created the definition of "Dramaturgo".

 ## Create a post
-Now click on *Content* in the navigation bar to create the post, when the page reloads the content you have to see this button and you have to click on "+ Add Content"
+Now click on *Content* in the navigation bar to create the post.
+When the page reloads the content, you have to see this button and you have to click on "+ Add Content"

 ![image](https://github.com/anthonylilo/tooltip-nestle/assets/76402507/1e5517e1-4f2f-4991-9785-73f2a4809efc)

+Make your publication on any topic, but remember to put even 1 word saved in our terms so that you can verify the operation ;)

 I created Julio Verne post, let's see it!
 ![image](https://github.com/anthonylilo/tooltip-nestle/assets/76402507/c223dfd8-ec08-4915-9ef6-762b49716ea1)